 - Parts of the brain that deal with memory, known as the medial temporal lobes, were smaller.

 - There were fewer connections between brain cells.

-People with schizophrenia also tend to have differences in the brain chemicals called neurotransmitters.
+People with schizophrenia also tend to have differences in brain chemicals called neurotransmitters.
 These control communication within the brain.

 Studies of brain tissue in people with schizophrenia after death even show that their brain structure is often different than it was at birth.

-Additional Risk Factors for Schizophrenia
+Other Risk Factors for Schizophrenia

 - An older father

 - Problems with your immune system, like inflammation or an autoimmune disease

 - Complications during pregnancy or birth such as: